Meet the Board of Directors at Heaven’s Gait Ranch

 Margaret Mary McClaren Founder, Executive Director

 From a very young age, Margaret Mary learned the value of giving.
 Raised by a U.S. army veteran and a special education aide, she saw her parents devote their lives to causes much greater than themselves.
-As a result, Margaret Mary pursued a career in secondary education after graduating from Marquette University as an Evans Scholar.
-Over the years, she worked for both private and public education programs, teaching students in rural areas while also tutoring young women from inner cities.
+As a result, Margaret Mary pursued a career in education after graduating from Marquette University as an Evans Scholar.
+Over the years, she worked for both private and public schools, teaching students in rural areas while also tutoring young women from inner cities.

 Brian McClaren Founder, Vice Chair